thanos-io/thanos/docs/storage.md

 ```

 ### OpenStack Swift Configuration

 Thanos uses [gophercloud](http://gophercloud.io/) client to upload Prometheus data into [OpenStack Swift](https://docs.openstack.org/swift/latest/).

-Below is an example configuration file for thanos to use OpenStack swift container as an object store.
+Below is an example configuration file for Thanos to use OpenStack swift container as an object store.

 ```yaml
 type: SWIFT